August 02, 2019

-As the CEO of Jumbo, I made a commitment to make sure that each decision we take for our product and our company fundamentally respects your privacy.
+As the CEO of Jumbo, I made a commitment to make sure that each decision we make for our product and our company fundamentally respects your privacy.
 Over time, we want to honor your trust by consistently striving to ensure each of our decisions protects your privacy.

 This policy was last updated on August, 2nd, 2019.

 I think this is the most fundamental decision we have made while building Jumbo: the application and its functionalities are phone-based: all the data processing happens from/in your iPhone.
 This means that we do not collect nor access any of your personal information when you use Jumbo, not even to identify you for analytics purposes.

 We may send you updates about Jumbo by sending you push notifications if you have given us your prior approval to do so.